-- 1. Cook over a fire.
-While you're at Camp Gallahue, make a dessert over the fire, like a dutch oven cobbler! - a.
-Dutch oven cobbler: Place a can of pie filling in the bottom of a Dutch oven.
+- 1. While you're at Camp Gallahue, make a dessert over the fire. - a.
+Example: Dutch oven cobbler: Place a can of pie filling in the bottom of a Dutch oven.
 Add a box of cake mix, (any flavor).
 Do not mix it with eggs, water or oil.
 Use it completely dry.
 Sprinkle pieces of butter on top.
 Place in the coals with lid on.
 Place coals on the lid to bake from both the top and bottom.
 Check after 15 minutes.
 Bake until brown and bubbling. - 2.
 Visit each campsite.
 Compare and contrast all of them.
 Why would each have a different theme? - 3.
-Enjoy the beach.
 If you have a lifeguard available, try canoeing at the lake, swimming, or just relaxing at the beach.
 If you don't, try and identify the different animals who rely on the lake (home, food, etc.). - 4.
-Take a hike.
 Try hiking the Hills of Gallahue, or parts of it.
 Create a plan!
 This hike is seven miles long so it can take several hours. - 5.
 Visit the amphitheater.
 Put on a skit, sing camp songs, or perform a dance! - 6.
-Have a scenic picnic.
 Pack a lunch and have a picnic on the dam.
 Can you identify the official name of the lake?